Explore Courses

 Syllabus

-The ACT English test assesses candidates across three skills, each dedicated to assessing the different skills of the candidates.
-The skills and their weightage in the paper are as follows.
+The ACT English test assesses candidates across three skills, each dedicated to evaluating different aspects of their abilities.
+The skills and their weightage of the test are as follows.

 • Production of Writing – 29 to 32%